 - Bonuses are paid out in Mid-October and Mid-April depending upon date of submission of Notification of Achievement oF Tenure Form.
-The form is due by the last teacher duty day in June for October payout, and the last school day before winter break for the April payout. - Teachers who are actively employed by the district on the first day of school (they have not been terminated or discharged for cause) shall receive the bonus if earned. - Teachers who go on Leave of Absence after successful completion of Achievement oF Tenure will be eligible for bonus options b) and c) only.
-These teachers will receive the bonus regardless of leave status.
+The form is due by the last teacher duty day in June for October payout, and the last school day before winter break for the April payout. - Teachers who are actively employed by the district on the first day of school (they have not been terminated or discharged for cause) shall receive the bonus, if earned. - Teachers who go on Leave of Absence after successful completion of Achievement oF Tenure will receive the bonus regardless of leave status.